volume-trader/QuantowerKB/getting-started/payment-faq.md

 For those who are willing to purchase the [Lifetime license](https://www.quantower.com/pricing), there is another alternative of payment — the wire transfer.

-In conclusion, we must say that there are no dead ends in this question, and we are always open to assist you with getting yourself the premium features of Quantower.
+In conclusion, we must say that there are no dead ends in this question, and we are always open to assist you with getting yourself the premium features of VT-Terminal.
 Just [contact us](https://www.quantower.com/contact-us) in any suitable way and we are sure that we will find the right payment solution for you.\